darachm/itermae/README.md

-# itermae 0.4.2
+# itermae

-Command-line utility to apply a series of fuzzy regular expression operations to sequences from a variety of formats, then reconstruct a variety of output formats from the captured groups -- after applying custom filters on matched group position, length, sequence, and/or quality statistics.
+Command-line utility to recognize patterns in input sequences and generate outputs from groups recognized.
+Basically, a utility for applying fuzzy regular expression operations to (primarily) DNA sequence for purposes of DNA barcode/tag/UMI parsing, sequence and quality -based filtering, and general output re-arrangment.

 Reads and makes FASTQ, FASTA, text-file, and SAM (tab-delimited).
 Designed to function with sequence piped in from tools like GNU `parallel` to permit light-weight parallelization.